suddenly1990/ArcBlockApp/README.md

 # ArcBlockApp
 I have always wanted to share my experience in practicing Clean Architecture and the MVVM design pattern.
 Previously, I consistently applied this architecture in real-world projects, which deepened my understanding of its benefits.
 Now, using a simple business scenario, I’ve abstracted and demonstrated the implementation of this architecture.

-With this structure, the business logic is highly decoupled from the UI layer, making it incredibly easy to switch to SwiftUI—almost achieving a seamless and “painless” transition.
+With this structure, the business logic is highly decoupled from the UI layer, making it incredibly easy to switch to UI achieving a seamless and “painless” transition.
 I hope this demonstration can inspire others in their architectural design and development practices.

 **ArcBlockApp** is an application that displays a blog list and supports navigation to specific categories or detailed blog pages.
 The project adopts **Clean Architecture** and the **MVVM** design pattern to achieve the following goals through a clear architectural structure: